Voyz/ibeam/README.md

 ## Runtime environment requirements

 ### Credentials
 Whether running using an image or as standalone, IBeam expects IBKR credentials to be provided as environment variables.
+We recommend you start using IBeam with your [paper account credentials][paper-account], and only switch to production account once you're ready to trade.

 * `IB_ACCOUNT` - IBKR account name
 * `IB_PASSWORD` - IBKR account password